18.5 – Selecting the best model

 Rcmdr: Models → Hypothesis testing → ANOVA tables

-Accept the default (partial marginality), and, Boom!
-Out pops the ANOVA table you should be familiar with.
+Accept the default (partial marginality), and, Boom! … the ANOVA table you should be familiar with.

 From the ANOVA table you will tell me whether a Factor is significant or not.
 You report the ANOVA table in your paper.
 You describe it.